ABM Equipment’s

 Inventory

-Grain is your most expensive ingredient and the prices are highly volume-sensitive; The goal is to make the largest orders possible without stock going bad or running out and halting production.
+Malt is your beer’s most expensive ingredient and the prices are highly volume-sensitive; The goal is to make the largest orders possible without stock going bad or running out and halting production.

 1. Use Your Malt Within About 3 Months.